ryanande/JsCombGuid/README.md

 A simple JavaScript Comb Guid Generator method for use in JavaScript.
 Especially useful in SPAs.

-Big thanks to @thetinomen (https://twitter.com/thetinomen).
+Big thanks to @thetinomen (https://twitter.com/thetinomen) he wrote it...

 No guarantees it's perfect!
 That being said, we have run tests generating 100,000 ids and not having any duplicates.